syedubada/wsp-wordpress-mcp/README.md

 ---

-## ✨ What's New in v2.0.0
+## ✨ What's New in v2.2.0

+- 🧹 **Native-Only** — the legacy dual-mode Abilities-API / MCP-Adapter registration path and the **MCP > Config Files** page have been removed.
+The built-in native server is now the single transport.
+- 🔁 **Seamless Redirects** — old bookmarks to the Config Files page now redirect to **MCP > Connection**.
+- ⚠️ **Breaking** — connections made before v2.0 through the WordPress MCP Adapter must be re-created using the native endpoint on **MCP > Connection**.
+New installs and native connections are unaffected.

+## Previous Releases

+**v2.1.0** — 🛒 **WooCommerce Suite** — 15 new tools covering products (list, get, create, create variation, update), orders (list, update status, refund), coupons (create, list), order notes, customers, sales reports, low-stock alerts, and review moderation.
+All off by default and only registered when WooCommerce is active; financial/PII tools require the `manage_woocommerce` capability.

+**v2.0.0**
-- 🚀 **Built-in Native MCP Server** — the plugin now ships its own MCP server at `/wp-json/wsp-mcp/v1/mcp`. **No companion plugin, WordPress MCP Adapter, or Node.js bridge required.**
+- 🚀 **Built-in Native MCP Server** — the plugin ships its own MCP server at `/wp-json/wsp-mcp/v1/mcp`. **No companion plugin, WordPress MCP Adapter, or Node.js bridge required.**
 - 🔌 **MCP > Connection Page** — endpoint URL, API key (with one-click regenerate), and ready-to-paste config tabs for **Claude Desktop, Cursor, Codex, Antigravity, and OpenClaw** — the API key is pre-filled for you.
 - 🔐 **Flexible Auth** — connect with a WordPress Application Password **or** the plugin's API key (`Authorization: Bearer`), with per-tool capability enforcement.
 - 🗂️ **Cleaner Settings** — ability groups are now collapsible accordions with live enabled/total counts.
-- ♻️ **Dual-Mode** — existing Abilities-API / MCP-Adapter connections keep working untouched.

-## Previous Releases

 **v1.3.0** — 🔍 Yoast SEO abilities (read/update SEO title, meta description, focus keyphrase); group only appears when Yoast is active.